king-Alex-d-great/CryptoPortfolioManager/readme.md

 **Type Safety** <br />
 Javascript is an awesome language but It can be error-prone because it is not strictly typed.
 <br /> To mitigate some of the type errors that can come up from JS, this project is written in typescript and then compiled to Javascript.
-<br /> The second reason I went with typescript is because its language construct allow object oriented programming outside the box
+<br /> The second reason I went with typescript is because its language construct allow object oriented programming out of the box

 **Design Decisions** <br />
 I use an object-oriented approach when building. <br />